rlwakefield/CoMaCon/README.md

 </div>

 # COMACON
-This is my personal concept of what a web based version of the WAMCON (Web Application Management Console) could look like.
+This is my personal concept of what a web based version of the OnBase WAMCON (Web Application Management Console) could look like.
 However, my vision for this utility is not just a utility that configures web applications on the servers, but also allows for the configuration of client configuration files and more!

 My vision for this new Configuration Management Console's features are: